Planting Calendar

 • Clear & Replenish: Cut spent summer crops at the soil line (leave roots to preserve organic matter).
 Top-dress with 1 inch of compost.

-• 4 Weeks Before: Direct sow fast-maturing, frost-tolerant greens.
+• 4 Weeks Before FFD: Direct sow fast-maturing, frost-tolerant greens.

 Season Extension